Joohansson/NanoRPCProxy/README.md

 * **use_tokens** If activating the token system for purchase via Nano [true/false] (more information further down)
 * **use_websocket** If activating the websocket system [true/false] (more information further down)
 * **use_cors** If handling cors policy here, if not taken care of in upstream proxy (cors_whitelist=[] means allow ANY ORIGIN)
 * **use_dpow** If allow work_generate to be done by dPoW instead of local node.
 Work will consume 10 token points.
-If "difficulty" is not provided with the work_generate request the "network current" will be used.
+If "difficulty" is not provided with the work_generate request the "default send difficulty" will be used.
 (The priority order is bpow > dpow > work server.
 If all three are set to false, it will use the node to generate work) (requires work_generate in allowed_commands and credentials to be set in pow_creds.json)
 * **use_bpow** If allow work_generate to be done by BoomPoW intead of local node.
 Work will consume 10 token points.
-If "difficulty" is not provided with the work_generate request the "network current" will be used.
+If "difficulty" is not provided with the work_generate request the "default send difficulty" will be used.
 (The priority order is bpow > dpow > work server.
 If all three are set to false, it will use the node to generate work) (requires work_generate in allowed_commands and credentials to be set in pow_creds.json)
 * **use_work_server** If allow work_generate to be done by an external work server intead of local node.
 Work will consume 10 token points.
-If "difficulty" is not provided with the work_generate request the "network current" will be used.
+If "difficulty" is not provided with the work_generate request the "default send difficulty" will be used.
 (The priority order is bpow > dpow > work server.
 If all three are set to false, it will use the node to generate work) (requires work_generate in allowed_commands and url to be set in pow_creds.json). [true/false]
 * **use_work_peers** If the node is used to generate work (dpow, bpow and work server all set to false) this will set the "use_peers" to true and let the node use its internally configured work peers [true/false]
 * **disable_watch_work** Forcefully set watch_work=false for process calls (to block node from doing rework) [true/false]
 * **https_cert:** File path for pub cert file (requires <use_https>) [absolute path string]